 2013 Social Security Tax Cut Expiration

 On January 2, 2013 the American Taxpayer Relief Act of 2012 became law, and the 2011 Social-Security tax cut expired.
 The bill included a small income-tax increase in the upper-income brackets, but the withholding tax revenue it generates looks to be insignificant in the grand scheme of things, so we have decided to not adjust the data for it.
 The bill also included changes to taxes on capital gains, dividends, estates, and itemized deductions.
 However, none of those will effect withholding.
-To learn more about the bill, see this New York Times story, and this study by the Tax Policy Center.
+To learn more about the bill, see this New York Times story.

 The adjusted data series will be the same as the raw data going forward until there is another major change in the tax code.
 For 2013, the year-over-year comparisons of the raw data will look overly strong because tax rates have gone up.
 So, the adjusted-data charts will show, lower-, and more-accurate growth rates until the end of 2013.
 If there are no tax-rate changes in 2014, the adjusted charts will show the same growth rates as the raw-data charts until Congress acts again.